TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex01_CustomPooling.md

 ![image](https://github.com/TrivialInteractive/Ultimate-Replay-3.0-Samples/blob/412eb63535a5050786156061101c9a54c632f72b/Images/CodeExamples/ReplayLifecycleProviderCreateAsset.png)

-2. With the asset still selected, we can now assign our `ReplayObject` prefab that will be managed.
+2. With the asset still selected, we can now assign our `ReplayObject` prefab that will be managed in the insepctor window.

 ![image](https://github.com/TrivialInteractive/Ultimate-Replay-3.0-Samples/blob/412eb63535a5050786156061101c9a54c632f72b/Images/CodeExamples/ReplayLifecycleProviderAssignReplayObject.png)